tshigeki/GoogleAppsScript-AttendanceForm/README.md

 #### 2. Attendance sheet (input from the form)
  　Column A: Student ID, Column B: Latitude, Column C: Longitude, Column D: DeviceID, Column E: Date of entry
 #### 3. Total sheet
- 　Column A: Student ID (copied from the roster sheet), Column B: Name (copied from the roster sheet), Column C: Attendance count (make sure that the CountIF function is picked up from the attendance sheet)
+ 　Column A: Student ID (copied from the Name list sheet), Column B: Name (copied from the Name lisy sheet), Column C: Attendance count (make sure that the CountIF function is picked up from the Attendance sheet)
 ### II.
 Open GoogleAppsScript of GoogleSpreadSheet and create Code.gs and index.html.
-Paste the contents of this code there.
+Paste the contents of each codes there.
 ### III.
 If necessary, change the parameters of index.html.
 　　Parameter contents: Permitted location information (longitude, latitude), course name, day of the week, start time, available time for attendance input, student ID number list, university logo, background color, URL of file explaining location information permission settings
 ### IV.
 Change the parameters of code.gs as necessary.